openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

        ;

 The first expression in *keyValue* denotes a key, and must be of type *Key*;
-the second expression denotes a value, and must be of type *Value*.
+the second expression denotes a value, and must be of type *Value*:

 .. index::
    expression